 Fashion design and Biomimicry

-Optimized life principle is the core of sustainability
+The optimised life principle is the core of sustainability.

 Advantages with Biomimicry in design

-- Plants trap and convert energy from sunlight in a very effective an optimized way, as a result of the valuable and limited resource the energy represented nature organize it in efficient designs and, by emulating these strategy’s society.
-Companies and family household can translate and save cost of energy.
+- Energy-saving plants trap and convert energy from sunlight in a very effective an optimised way, as a result of the valuable and limited resource the metabolism represented nature organise efficient designs and, by emulating these strategy’s society.
+Companies and family household can translate and save the cost of energy.

-- Nature has developed over billions of years an effective system of dealing with waste, by mimicking how nature transitions to materials and nutrients within a habitat societies and companies can learn how to organize and make products in close loops; create, consume, recycle and remake products.
+- Waste management, Life developed over billions of years an effective system of dealing with waste, by mimicking how nature transitions to materials and nutrients within habitat societies and companies can learn how to organise and make products in closed loops; create, consume, recycle and remake products.